grantsrb/langpractice/README.md

         number of steps to take in the environment for a single row in the batch during data collection.
     "n_val_samples": int
-        the number of validation loops to perform per training epoch "n_eval_eps": int or null
+        the number of validation loops to perform per training epoch.
+    "iso_targ_samples": int
+        if true, the number of targets for each validation sampling is equal to 1+ the sampling index.
+So, if n_val_samples is equal to 5 and `iso_targ_samples` is true, then the first sampling will only use n_targs equal to 1.
+Then the second sampling will use n_targs equal to 2, and the third uses n_targs equal to 3, etc.
+        If false, the number of targets will be randomized according to the environment being used.
+    "n_eval_eps": int or null
         the number of episodes to collect for evaluation during one validation loop. if null, n_eval_steps must be not null.
 If